dyashkir/dyashkir.github.com/_posts/2011-12-21-Nodejs-tutorial-for-Heather-Payne-and-Ladies-Learning-Code-Part-2.md

 Day 2
 -----

 If you have not read the previous post please check it.
-To recap we isntalled nodejs, figured out how to make a simple web form to allow user to enter his name, then managed to retrieve that name and return it back.
-Today we will deal with issue of reading CSV files and extracting the information we want from them.
+To recap we installed nodejs, figured out how to make a simple web form to allow user to enter his name, then managed to retrieve that name and return it back.
+Today we will deal with issue of reading CSV(coma separated value) files and extracting the information we want from them.

 How to deal with our data